 Addiction in Pregnancy

-When you understand how addictions are formed as a pregnant woman, it can help motivate you to find the appropriate help for yourself and the child growing inside of you.
+When you understand how addictions work, it can help motivate you to find the appropriate help for yourself and the child growing inside of you.

 Addiction is a powerful disease.
 It affects millions of Americans and far too many mothers.
 What makes it so dangerous is the dramatic effect drugs and alcohol have on your brain.
-Abusing these substances will fundamentally change how you move through the world.
+Abusing these substances will fundamentally change how you function in the world.
 You will notice a shift in your behavior, emotions, and often even your appearance.

 So, how does drug or alcohol use transform into addiction?